 - pastry blender (optional, but helpful for mixing cake mix and butter together)

-- 13 x 9 square pan, lightly greased
+- 13 x 9 square pan, lightly greased or lined with parchment paper

 - fruit/vegetable peeler